aronsky/esphome-components/components/ble_adv_controller/README.md

     # duration: the duration during which the command is sent.
     # Increasing this parameter will make the combination of commands slower,
     # but it may be needed if your light is taking time to process a command
-    duration: 500
+    duration: 200
-    # reversed: (FanLamp only) reversing the cold / warm at encoding time, needed for some controllers
+    # reversed: reversing the cold / warm at encoding time, needed for some controllers
     # default to false
     reversed: false
     # forced_id: provide the 4 bytes identifier key extracted from your app phone traffic
     # to share the same key than the phone
     # example: 0xBFF62757
-    # For ZhiJia, default to 0xC630B800 which was the value hard-coded in ble_adv_light component.
+    # For ZhiJia, default to 0xC630B8 which was the value hard-coded in ble_adv_light component.
+Max 0xFFFFFF.
     # For FanLamp: default to 0, uses the hash id computed by esphome from the id/name of the controller
     forced_id: 0